Can You Use a Table Saw As a Router? Surprising Outcome!

 A router can do more types of chamfers with more decorative results.

 These are the most common types of joints that both table saws and routers can both perform.
 One other might be straightening boards.
-I have an article here that explains more on how to use a table saw as a jointer.
+I have an article here that explains more about how to use a table saw as a jointer.

 There may be a few other common cuts between these tools but they would be outside of what a beginner may need.